-This low carb diet will significantly boost your metabolism.
-Moreover, you need never be hungry with this diet.
+Our low carb diet and very low carb Paleo diet will significantly boost your metabolism.
+Moreover, you need never be hungry with these diets.
 The main idea is to switch your metabolism from burning sugar to burning fat.
 When digested, all carbohydrates become sugar.

 If you eat both carbs and fats, your body will tend to burn the sugar from the carbs and store the fat.
 If you restrict your carb intake, your body will quickly begin burning fat, which is exactly what you want.